Jeanno/neocache/README.md

 ### Performance Highlights

-- **Fastest overall SET operations** - 21% faster than lru-cache at 100K items
+- **Fastest overall SET operations** - Up to 25% faster than lru-cache for large datasets
-- **Best GET performance** - 31% faster than lru-cache and 30% faster than quick-lru at 100K items
+- **Best GET performance** - Up to 33% faster than lru-cache and 23% faster than quick-lru for large datasets
-- **Superior LRU eviction** - 26% faster than lru-cache and 12% faster than quick-lru
+- **Superior mixed operations** - 14% faster than lru-cache and 14% faster than quick-lru
+- **Excellent LRU eviction** - 19% faster than lru-cache
-- **Best mixed operations** - 13% faster than lru-cache and 11% faster than quick-lru
+- **Best fixed size cache performance** - 2% faster than quick-lru and 25% faster than lru-cache
 - **Most consistent performance** across all operation sizes from 100K to 10M items
 - **Minimal memory footprint** with excellent GC behavior